Brenna Womer

 “Brenna Womer’s honeypot gives us familiar literary forms—including pristine prose paragraphs, lyric strophes, and short fictions—only to dismantle them for feminist ends.
 Frequently engaging questions of language, agency, and the body, Womer’s formal innovations call into question normative assumptions about how narrative should or ought to behave, giving us instead a lyricism that ‘thrives in areas of disruption.’
 By moving between moments of wholeness and provocative fragmentation, Womer begins work toward an alternative lexicon, one more hospitable to women’s voices.
 Here, she proves that a new line of inquiry demands new forms of discourse, ultimately creating—through her deft experimentation with received forms—a vehicle that fully does justice to the complexity of her thinking.
 This is an astonishing debut.”

-Kristina Marie Darling, author of Dark Horse: Poems and Look to Your Left:
+Kristina Marie Darling, author of Dark Horse: Poems

 “Everything about honeypot—including the title—is sensual, is tactile, is something you can roll over your tongue and under your nose and luxuriate in.
 Whether poetry, prose, or in-between; whether realism or something floating farther afield, Womer makes it so vivid and vital you can’t help but get caught completely in its web.”